Aged Care Transition to Practice Program

 You will access to ACN’s dedicated aged-care educator and will be supported in the workplace by a mentor (allocated by your employer).

-Yes, you have 9 study days throughout the year which you attend as study leave.
+Yes, you have 8 (four-hour) study days throughout the year, which you attend as study leave.

 The program is offered by blended learning with a combination of self-paced asynchronous online sessions and synchronous sessions which are being offered via teleconference.
-There are 9 synchronous full day sessions covering all the topics you need to become a leader in aged-care practice.
-You and your mentor will also have access to nine aged-care specific online modules.
+There are 8 synchronous (4 hour) live sessions covering all the topics you need to become a leader in aged-care practice.
+You and your mentor will also have access to over 40 hours of aged-care specific online modules and activities.
 You will be able to log into our learning management system where you can access all the material and communicate with your coordinator and others in the course.
-Throughout the course you will be developing your professional portfolio which is presented on the last day as you reflect on the course and plan your next step in lifelong learning.
+Throughout the program, you will be developing your professional portfolio, as you reflect on your learning and plan your next step in your professional career.

 The ACTTP program is designed specifically for nurses in the aged care sector.